 Things to do

+Autumn is among the best times to visit Hill End, when the town’s foliage is painted in bright, seasonal colours.
 Hill End’s striking landscapes have inspired many famous Australian painters, including Brett Whiteley, John Olsen and Russell Drysdale.
-See these views for yourself at the Beaufoy Merlin lookout and Bald Hill lookout, plus the rock formations along the Golden Gully walking track.
+Enjoy the scenic views at the Beaufoy Merlin lookout and Bald Hill lookout.